AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

   NAT function needs to be enabled on the CheckPoint FW interface eth0 for this VPC to Internet policy.
 Please refer to `Check Point's NAT instruction <https://sc1.checkpoint.com/documents/R76/CP_R76_Firewall_WebAdmin/6724.htm>`_ for detail.

-Furthermore, navigate to the page "SECURITY POLICIES -> Access Control -> Policy".
-Inject a new rule between the default rule "Cleanup rule" and the rule "allow-all-LAN-to-LAN" that we have created in the previous steps.
+**[Optional]** If you have default "Cleanup rule", then navigate to the page "SECURITY POLICIES -> Access Control -> Policy" and inject a new rule for Internet Policy on top of the default "Cleanup rule".

 =======================   ===============================================
 **Field**                 **Value**
 =======================   ===============================================
-Name                      Configure any name for this policy (i.e. allow-all-LAN-to-WAN) Source                    Select the object with interface eth1 or the object with Net Destination               Select the object with All_internet VPN                       Any
+Name                      Configure any name for this policy (i.e. Internet-Policy) Source                    Any
+Destination               Select the object with All_internet VPN                       Any
 Service & Applications    Any